-The financial aid application process can get a little hairy—there are a number of forms involved, multiple deadlines to meet, and important details to include.
+The financial aid application process can get a little hairy—there are several forms involved, multiple deadlines to meet, and important details to include.
 It's easy for little mistakes to occur, and those errors can sometimes be quite costly, in the most literal sense of the word!
-Luckily, a carefull review of your applications and a good system of organization can help you avoid those application mistakes.
+Luckily, a careful review of your applications and a good system of organization can help you avoid those application mistakes.
 And don't forget: the admission and financial aid offices at the colleges and universities you are considering are there to help you in this process, so don't hesitate to call or email them with your questions!

 Missing deadlines